Heritage at Risk

 What is Heritage at Risk?

-The 2011 Heritage at Risk Register was published on 19 October 2011.
-Prior to 2008 the survey was confined to an assessment of the state of the country’s approximately 30,000 grade I and II* listed buildings (plus Grade II listed buildings in London) but now the Heritage at Risk survey has been extended to include:
+The first edition of our new annual Heritage at Risk Register was published in July 2008.
+Previously the survey was confined to an assessment of the state of the country’s approximately 30,000 grade I and II* listed buildings (plus Grade II listed buildings in London) but now the Heritage at Risk survey has been extended to include:

-In parallel, local authorities are encouraged to include details of nationally and locally designated assets at risk in their own Historic Environment Records, so that they may in turn publish their own Heritage at Risk registers.
+In parallel, local authorities will be encouraged to include details of nationally and locally designated assets at risk in their own Historic Environment Records, so that they may in turn publish their own Heritage at Risk registers.

 From now on, our understanding and our ability to respond will improve year-by-year as we establish baselines, collect information about the other asset types and study the trends.